Thank you for your interest in joining the Council on Aging team!

 WHO WE ARE

-COCOA is a charitable non-profit public benefit corporation, responsible for providing services to meet the needs of Seniors and adults with disabilities in the Central Oregon tri-county area.
+We are a charitable non-profit public benefit corporation, responsible for providing services to meet the needs of Seniors and adults with disabilities in the Central Oregon tri-county area.
 We are the local designated Area Agency on Aging (AAA).
 AAA’s are located throughout the state, and across the nation.

-COCOA’s stated mission, to “promote dignity, well-being, security and independence for Central Oregon’s Seniors and adults with disabilities,” is evident in the many services we offer.
+Our mission, to “promote dignity, well-being, security and independence for Central Oregon’s Seniors and adults with disabilities,” is evident in the many services we offer.
 We encourage a maximum of self-help and independence through services and programs that encompass nutrition, health and wellness, transportation, in-home services, advocacy and legal assistance.

 SENIOR NUTRITION PROGRAM (MEALSITE AND MEALS- ON-WHEELS)

 These programs offer economical, nutritious meals in both a group setting at the Senior Centers, and to the frail, homebound elderly, through the Meals-On-Wheels program.
 The Senior Center mealsite programs (congregate meals) vary in hours and days of operation, depending on the Center in each community.

 Volunteers are needed in many areas at the congregate mealsites.
 Volunteers are needed in the Meals-on-Wheels program to deliver mid-day meals.
 Meals-on-Wheels drivers deliver hot meals to approximately 400 seniors per day in the tri-county area and it would not happen without volunteers.
 These drivers are also the “eyes and ears” for our staff to check on our seniors.

 BOARD OF DIRECTORS

 The Council on Aging is governed by a 9-member Board of Directors responsible for overseeing the agency through its Executive Officer.
 The Board is also responsible for fundraising in the tri-county area.